pactflow/katacoda-workshops/pactflow-getting-started-java/step2.md

 Note that to create a Pact test, you do need to write the code that executes the HTTP requests to your service (in your client class), but you don't need to write the full stack of consumer code (eg. the UI).

+We'll be running the following commands from the sub-project in `/root/example-consumer-java-junit`

 ### Scope of a Consumer Pact Test

 Ideally, the Pact tests should be a unit test for your API client class, and they should just focus on ensuring that the request creation and response handling are correct.
 If you use pact for your UI tests, you'll end up with an explosion of redundant interactions that will make the verification process tedious.
 Remember that pact is for testing the contract used for communication, and not for testing particular UI behaviour or business logic.